MarkSG93/learnopengl/README.md

 I may make different tags to show the history of the repo as I follow the tutorials, or I might make separate folders.
 Not entirely sure yet, but if you're looking for examples you'll be able to tell in the `tags` of the repo or by the folder structure.

+**N.B** This is my own source code, so it will be a different layout and structure.
+I found at the end of the shaders section the code was rather messy so I tidied up the `Shader` class.
+All of the loading code was directly in the constructor 😱

 ## OpenGL Version
 In `main.cpp` it's hard coded to 4.1, so you'll probably want to change that based on your system/requirements.